kurtosis-tech/awesome-kurtosis/smart-contract-example/README.md

     ```
     kurtosis run github.com/kurtosis-tech/eth-network-package
     ```
-    The should output something like this
+    The out should look something like this
     ```
     ========================================== User Services ==========================================
     UUID           Name                                           Ports                                         Status